 But some people are still unsure about what constitutes a good link or a bad link.

-So we’re going to delve into the good, bad, and ugly of links.
+So we’re going to delve into the good, the bad, and the ugly of links.

 This post will explain which type will hurt your website, which will just waste your time by not improving ranking, and which will propel you to the top of the search results.